2021 Killingsworth-Spritzer Oral Argument Info Session

 If you compete, you cannot volunteer as well.
 You must choose to either volunteer OR compete.

 Volunteering to be a timer for this competition is a great way to observe others compete and hear the feedback they provide to competitors.
 You can see what competing in a Moot Court Competition is like with no risk!
 However, if you sign up to volunteer on a specific date, you are committing to the entire evening: 5:00pm-9pm.
-We will provide you with dinner, a short break, and our endless gratitude.

 If you volunteer, you cannot compete as well.
 You must choose to either volunteer OR compete.